Contact your Congressional representatives to advocate for exchange programs!

-Download a template of an advocacy letter HERE
+Download a sample advocacy letter here.

 Cedar Rapids Office: